slurmulon/gooey/README.md

 * `Services` are canonical sources of entity states
 * `Services` are proxies (data can be safely mutated by a `Service` before being passed on)
 * `Promises` everywhere
+* Emphasize reactive data structures instead of events or control flows (but don't prevent this)
 * URLs are often clumsy or inadequate for representing every view state (i.e. those containing multiple selectable entities that affect other components) and should not act as a canonical source of state
 * Components that exist out of view or on other "pages" are often functionally relevant even though they aren't _contextually_ relevant (in other words, state should stick by default instead of being forcefully re-evaluated)